Not every Community is a “Dog Friendly Community” in Florida

 Let’s start with the good news first:

-There are still quite a few communities around which will welcome your furry friend – no ifs and buts.
-Woof!
-Meow!
+There are still quite a few communities around which will welcome your furry friend – no questions asked.
 That is good news and will probably make your friend wag his tail.

 However, there is a reason why we say “quite a few” and not “all.”
-Unfortunately, your choices in the Real Estate Market are a little more limited when you bring a dog….. but a friend is a friend.
-Right?
-No dog left behind.
+Unfortunately, your choices are slightly limited when you bring a dog or cat.
 So, what can you do?

 Move on

-Just let’s forget about those “nasty” guys and focus on those more pet-friendly communities instead.
-Before we go deeper into the matter, let us talk about “some” rules.
+Since we cannot do anything about those “nasty” communities, let’s focus on the more pet-friendly ones instead.
+But before we investigate the matter, let us discuss “some” rules.
 Even in the most pet-friendly communities, some pet rules will always apply.
 They are called “common sense rules.”
+By the way, failing to follow those basic common sense rules is why some communities decided against pets.
+Unfortunately, that decision is understandable to some degree.

 What is Common Sense?

-dog2That you pick up after your dog should not be unusual.
-Unfortunately, there are always some irresponsible dog owners out there who think that such a rule does not apply to them and their fur baby.
-Well, that does not necessarily make communal living easier.
-Pointing out that your dog is only fertilizing their lawn for free will usually not convince your neighbors nor the homeowners association.
-If the two of you want to live a happy life together – take a bag with you and act responsibly.
+dog2Picking up after your dog should be expected.
+Unfortunately, there are always some irresponsible dog owners out there who think that rules do not apply to them.
+Such behavior does not make communal living easier.
+Pointing out that the dog is only fertilizing their lawn for free will usually not convince the neighbors or homeowners association.
+Take a bag and do it right.

-“Unforeseen” from the viewpoint of the dog and not the human being.
-Therefore, it is always in your and your dog’s best interest to stay on the leash.
+“Unforeseen” from the dog’s viewpoint and not the owner’s.
+Therefore, staying on the leash is always in your and your dog’s best interest.
 Driving a squirrel up the tree is the slightest problem.
-Not everybody likes a wet kiss from a super friendly dog, right?
-Only when your dog is on the leash you can control who will get that kiss …and who will not.
-That may protect your dog from wet kisses as well.
+Not everybody likes a wet kiss from a super-friendly dog.
+Only when your dog is on the leash can you control who will get that kiss – and who will not.
+And by the way, that may protect your dog from wet kisses as well.

 Yes, always the Government

-Before we forget: the government always has a finger in the pie as well.
-State and local government require Fido to be vaccinated (against rabies) and licensed.
-A license tag needs to be attached to the collar, and your dog should wear this “Medal of Honor” with pride… and clearly visible.
-If you don’t act in agreement with the law, you may be exposed to a stiff penalty.
+Before we forget, the government also always has a finger in the pie.
+State and local governments require Fido to be vaccinated (against rabies) and licensed.
+A license tag must be attached to the collar, and your dog should wear this “Medal of Honor” with pride – clearly visible.
+You may be exposed to a stiff penalty if you disagree with the law.

 Where can you take your friend?